-Beginning in 2023, PAs will have two options for their recertification assessment.
-In addition to the traditional PANRE, the NCCPA has announced a new longitudinal, at-home process.
+PAs now have two options for their recertification assessment.
+In addition to the traditional PANRE, the NCCPA offers the PANRE-LA, a longitudinal, at-home process.
 While both the PANRE and PANRE-LA follow the same content blueprint, there are differences between the two recertification assessments.
 Here are some of the most important things you need to know about the PANRE-LA.

 What is the PANRE-LA?